VictorXQWang/llm_consistency/README.md

 ---

 ## Citation File Format (`CITATION.cff`)
-To use citation metadata, you can include the following `CITATION.cff` file in your repository:

 ```yaml
 cff-version: 1.2.0
 message: "If you use this work, please cite the following paper."